kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

           - payments
 ```

-When comparing the workflow code and the topology view, note how the DAG task automatically figured out that the first three tasks can run in parallel.
-This is because those tasks have no upstream dependencies.
-The transformation task needs to wait for a successful completion of the dependent tasks, defined by referencing the upstream task IDs inside the `dependsOn` property.
+When comparing the workflow code and the topology view, note how the DAG task automatically figured out that the first three tasks can run in parallel because those tasks have no upstream dependencies.
+The transformation task must wait for the successful completion of the dependent tasks, defined by referencing the upstream task IDs inside the `dependsOn` property.

 ## Basic Authentication

 This release brings an important addition to Kestra's open-source version: a basic authentication feature.
-This enhancement strengthens your instance's security, making the open-source Kestra server more fitting for production use.
+This enhancement strengthens your instance's security, making the open-source Kestra server more fitting for production applications.

-Here is how you can set a basic authentication user in your Kestra configuration:
+Here is how to set a basic authentication user in your Kestra configuration:

 ```yaml
 kestra: